Do We Need to Look at Bodycare the Same as Skincare?

 Optimising Your Shaving Routine

 Before I was diagnosed with lactose intolerance a couple of months ago, I struggled with breakouts, and Neutrogena's new fragrance-free anti-acne line was recommended to me by my dermatologist.
 It was great, albeit not moisturising enough for my facial skin.
-When my skin cleared up (mostly due to a changed diet and less inflammation), I wondered if the line would work on my body to reduce the shaving zits I would ALWAYS get.
-The discovery I made is one of the most groundbreaking ones in my beauty journey, since shaving has been such a big concern for my skin.
+When my skin cleared up (mainly due to a changed diet and less inflammation), I wondered if the line would work on my body to reduce the shaving zits I would ALWAYS get.
+The discovery I made is one of the most groundbreaking in my beauty journey, as shaving has been a significant concern for my skin.
 Get rid of your physical body scrubs (too abrasive) and exfoliating mitts (collect bacteria like a public toilet), and make the switch to this routine:

 The facial wash in the line contains 2% salicylic acid, which is a BHA great for dissolving oil and declogging pores.
-This not only helps with acne on the face, but the rest of the body, too.
-I use this all over my body as a deeply clarifying body wash once a week to remove any oil, dirt and buildup and reduce any irritation that can occur from those things.
+This not only helps with acne on the face but also on the rest of the body.
+I use this all over my body as a deeply clarifying body wash once a week to remove oil, dirt, and buildup, and reduce any irritation that can occur from these substances.
 It also contains AHA and PHA in small concentrations, making this a true exfoliating powerhouse suitable for sensitive skin.

-Then, I use a shower oil to shave with, as it provides a protective lipid layer between the skin and the razor blades to prevent irritating friction.
+Then, I use a shower oil to shave with, as it provides a protective lipid layer between the skin and the razor blades, preventing irritating friction.
 The best one from the drugstore (where there aren't many shower oils to choose from) is the Nivea one.
 It contains nourishing oils, as well as an emulsifying formula that rinses off easily with water, without leaving a greasy residue.

 The razor you choose is also crucial.
-You might have heard of the pink tax, which makes female hygiene products more expensive than male ones.
+You may have heard of the pink tax, which makes female hygiene products more expensive than their male counterparts.
 In the case of razors, they are also usually worse.
 Razors for men have five blades, which makes for a smoother and more gentle shave,

 whereas razors for women usually only come with three blades.
 Either buy a razor for men, or, if you are like me and cannot stand that aesthetic, I would highly recommend the brand Estrid.
 I have used them for the past five years, when they were only available via an online subscription, and I have not looked back since.
 They come in cute colours, shower attachments, travel cases, and replacement heads that are more affordable than Gillette Venus.